eclipse-edc/IdentityHub/docs/developer/architecture/mgmt-api.security.md

 ### 2.3 Elevated access

-Some operations in the Management API _require_ elevated access rights, for example modifying participant contexts, or listing resources across multiple participant contexts.
+Some operations in the Identity API _require_ elevated access rights, for example modifying participant contexts, or listing resources across multiple participant contexts.
 The elevated access is tied to a [built-in role](#51-built-in-roles).
 The super-user has that role.